opencv/opencv/modules/contrib/doc/retina/index.rst

 * take a look at *imagelogpolprojection.hpp* to discover retina spatial log sampling which originates from Barthelemy Durette phd with Jeanny Herault.
 A Retina / V1 cortex projection is also proposed and originates from Jeanny's discussions.
 More informations in the above cited Jeanny Heraults's book.

+* Meylan&al work on HDR tone mapping that is implemented as a specific method within the model :

+..
+[Meylan2007] L. Meylan , D. Alleysson, S. Susstrunk, "A Model of Retinal Local Adaptation for the Tone Mapping of Color Filter Array Images", Journal of Optical Society of America, A, Vol. 24, N 9, September, 1st, 2007, pp. 2807-2816

 Demos and experiments !
 =======================